opendocsg/slw-judgments-backfill/2013_SGHC/report.md

  It is significant that the accused had pleaded guilty to only one specific charge relating to the use of a particular receipt which was false.
 The sentence to be impose[d] on the accused, therefore, had to address that specific offence only.
 The sentencing considerations should not include other wrongs or transgressions the accused might have been thought to have committed, but which have not been proven or, in fact, will even be the subject of a trial.

-22     Although the Respondent’s action was a serious transgression, the court has to “refrain from imposing a punishment that is disproportionate to the actual or potential harm or damage done to society”: _Luong Thi Trang Hoang Kathleen v Public Prosecutor_ [2010] 1 SLR 707 at [25].
+22     Although the Respondent’s action was a serious transgression, the court has to “refrain from imposing a punishment that is disproportionate to the actual or potential harm or damage done to society”: _Luong Thi Trang Hoang Kathleen v Public Prosecutor_ <span class="citation">[2010] 1 SLR 707</span> at [25].
 The fact that a fine was imposed instead of imprisonment does not mean that the principle of general deterrence was not given effect to.
-In appropriate circumstances, prosecution for the offence alone would in itself provide some form of deterrence for first-time offenders such as the Respondent: _Wuu David v Public Prosecutor_ [2008] 4 SLR(R) 83 at [22].
+In appropriate circumstances, prosecution for the offence alone would in itself provide some form of deterrence for first-time offenders such as the Respondent: _Wuu David v Public Prosecutor_ <span class="citation">[2008] 4 SLR(R) 83</span> at [22].
 Taking into account the fact that the Respondent was a first-time offender, his action did not cause any tangible harm and public money was not involved, a substantial fine could provide sufficient general deterrence.

 **_Damage to LTA_**

 23     The Prosecution argued that the DJ had failed to consider the damage to LTA.
-The court in _Public Prosecutor v Loqmanul Hakim bin Buang_ [2007] 4 SLR(R) 753 recognised that offences by enforcement officers could damage the institutional credibility of agencies (see [37] and [43]):
+The court in _Public Prosecutor v Loqmanul Hakim bin Buang_ <span class="citation">[2007] 4 SLR(R) 753</span> recognised that offences by enforcement officers could damage the institutional credibility of agencies (see [37] and [43]):

  37 ...
 To that end, it warrants reminder that the rationale underlying the imposition of a deterrent sentence where an accused party is a policy officer or an auxiliary police officer is the need to reflect the damage that may be inflicted on the institutional credibility of security agencies, damage to the standing of their officers and the court's concern about the abuse of the trust and responsibility that has been reposed in a police officer.
 Needless to say, such a sentence also serves as a salutary reminder to other serving officers, that transgressions by them will not be condoned.